 - Failure to leave appropriate distance between you and the vehicle in front

 - Holding a mobile phone while driving

-- Driver of Car or Goods vehicle not wearing Safety belt
+- The driver of the Car or Goods vehicle not wearing a Safety belt

-- Failure by Driver to comply with rear seat belt requirements for passengers under 17 years
+- Failure by the Driver to comply with rear seat belt requirements for passengers under 17 years

 You can see a full list of offences that incur penalty points on the RSA website.
-It goes without saying that you should always be aiming to driving safely enough not to accrue any penalty points.
-Not only does help you to get cheap car insurance but it also means you’re a safer driver for yourself and others on our roads.
+It goes without saying that you should always be aiming to drive safely enough not to accrue any penalty points.
+Not only does it help you to get cheap car insurance, but it also means you’re a safer driver for yourself and others on our roads.